Yashvant-Chhapwale-Course-Work/Custom-Tkinter/README.md

 ### 2. Required Third-Party_Libaries:
 - **`customtkinter` Library:** <br>
   - An advanced version of Tkinter with modern UI elements and themes.
-  - Provides additional widgets and customization options **Run the following Prompt to install Custom Tkinter:**
+  - Provides additional widgets and customization options.<br>

+  **Run the following Prompt to install Custom Tkinter:**
     ```
     pip install customtkinter